logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/feature_monitoring.md

 - A Hopsworks project.
 If you don't have a project yet you can go to [managed.hopsworks.ai](https://managed.hopsworks.ai), signup with your email and create your first project.
 - An API key, you can get one by following the instructions [here](../../../setup_installation/common/api_key.md)
-- The [hopsworks python library](../../client_installation/index.md) installed in your client
+- The Hopsworks Python library installed in your client.
+See the [installation guide](../../client_installation/index.md).
 - A Feature Group

 #### Connect your notebook to Hopsworks